-(b) Tonnage mark location if the load line mark is not placed as though the second deck were the freeboard deck.
+Tonnage mark location if the load line mark is not placed as though the second deck were the freeboard deck for load line purposes, but rather is placed on the basis that the uppermost complete deck is the freeboard deck.

-k = a distance between 21 inches and six feet six inches.

-a = distance derived from Table 69.177(a)(5).
+k=a distance between 21 inches and six feet six inches. a=distance derived from Table 69.177(a)(5).